A Step by Step Guide into Mobile App Design and Development

 To sum up the entire mobile all design and development process;

 - Documentation: Use Google Docs and Google Forms to create surveys and record the answers.
+You can even create bar graphs in Google Docs.

 - Mindmapping: With all the answers in your possession, use tools like Mindmeister to brainstorm the app design process and features.